Home

 Insert the description in the comment field Insert the Description in the Comment property for all objects.
 BOOLEAN False

-Encoding Specifies the character set encoding of the model to be imported or exported:
+Encoding Specifies the character set encoding of the model to be imported.

 If there are multiple choices for a language, the actual encoding will be indicated between parentheses.